Multiplicity dependence of thermal parameters in pp collisions at $\sqrt{s}=7$ TeV from statistical hadronization fits: Results and Discussion

 \subsection{Fit Quality}

 The quality of the thermal fits is evaluated using the reduced chi-square, $\chi^2/\mathrm{dof}$, obtained for each multiplicity class.
 The corresponding values are listed in Tables~\ref{tab:phi} and~\ref{tab:omega}.
-Across the full multiplicity range, the statistical hadronization model provides a reasonable description of the measured hadron yields, with $\chi^2/\mathrm{dof}$ values typically in the range of $\sim 2$--$6$.
-While the fits do not achieve perfect statistical agreement, the observed level of agreement is consistent with previous thermal model analyses of hadron production in small systems, where residual deviations are expected due to finite system size, canonical suppression effects, and possible non-equilibrium dynamics in the strange sector~\cite{Andronic2018,Becattini2006,Tounsi2003,ALICE2017Strangeness}.
-In particular, the increasing $\chi^2/\mathrm{dof}$ values in some multiplicity classes may reflect tensions in simultaneously describing hadrons with different strangeness content within a single parameter set.
+Across the full multiplicity range, the statistical hadronization model provides a reasonable baseline description of the measured hadron yields, with $\chi^2/\mathrm{dof}$ values typically in the range of $\sim 2$--$6$.
+Although the fits do not achieve perfect statistical agreement, the observed level of agreement is broadly consistent with previous thermal model analyses of hadron production in small systems, where residual deviations are expected from finite-size effects, canonical suppression, and possible non-equilibrium dynamics in the strange sector~\cite{Andronic2018,Becattini2006,Tounsi2003,ALICE2017Strangeness}.
+In particular, the larger $\chi^2/\mathrm{dof}$ values in some multiplicity classes may reflect tensions in simultaneously describing hadrons with different strangeness content within a single parameter set.

-To further illustrate the agreement between the model and the data, Fig.~\ref{fig:ratio} shows the ratio of measured hadron yields to the corresponding thermal model predictions for the combined high-multiplicity classes I and II.
-In this multiplicity interval, measurements are available for a broad set of hadron species, including multi-strange baryons and the $\phi$ meson.
-The ratios remain close to unity for most particle species within experimental uncertainties, indicating that the model captures the overall pattern of hadron production.
-Deviations from unity are observed for certain species, particularly in the strange baryon sector, suggesting that a single global freeze-out description may not fully account for all features of the data.
-These deviations will be discussed in more detail in the context of strangeness production and particle yield ratios in subsequent sections.
-Overall, the fit quality supports the use of the statistical hadronization framework as a baseline for studying multiplicity-dependent trends in thermal parameters.
+As a representative example, Fig.~\ref{fig:ratio} shows the comparison between measured hadron yields and thermal-model predictions for the combined multiplicity class I+II.
+In this interval, the available data include a broad set of hadron species, including multi-strange baryons and the $\phi$ meson, making it particularly useful for assessing the overall fit quality.
+For most species, the data-to-model ratios remain close to unity within the quoted uncertainties, indicating that the model captures the dominant pattern of hadron production.
+At the same time, visible deviations remain for some strange hadrons, indicating that a single global freeze-out description does not reproduce all sectors with equal accuracy.
+This point will become more evident in the discussion of $\gamma_S$, particle-to-pion ratios, and the $\Omega$--$\phi$ comparison below.